 Pear

 If you are a pear shape, you could opt for a bright color on top and a darker color on your bottoms to draw attention away from your hips and thighs.
+A swimsuit with sleeves will also help to balance your figure.

 long torso

-Summersalt The Long Torso Perfect Wrap One Piece
+Summersalt The Long Torso Ruched Backflip

 While swimwear and modesty can seem like an oxymoron, you may like to choose modest swimwear because of religious reasons, because of who you are vacationing with, or because you are self-conscious about a certain part of your body.

-So, what modesty means will be different for different people.
+What modesty means will be different for different people.
 You will need to think about what you want to cover up.

 Do you, for example, want a long-sleeve or a high-neck option, or do you want a tankini to cover your tummy, or a skirted swimsuit to cover up your thighs?